rrigato/architecture/chaos_engineering/first_edition.md

   - process enablers = supporters/evangelists earn buyin by educating on why the process is worthwhile

 - devops can have centralized tooling teams, but each individual team is responsible for the runtime operation of their service

+# continuous_verification
+- continuous verification proactively montiors business outcomes

+- Evaluate system failures through the following heiarchy:
+  - infrastructure
+  - application code
+  - business logic

+- Canary deployments = hypothesis is key KPI will remain unchanged in the presence of newly deployed code on a small amount of traffic
+  - automated rollback if the hypothesis is disproven